Hopping and emergent dynamics of optical localized states in a trapping potential: Theoretical analysis

+On figure \ref{fig:3D}, we show the numerically measured deviation of the single soliton roundtrip time from its roundtrip time in absence of modulation, as a function of the amplitude and the frequency of the trapping potential.

+Here one can clearly recognise that the period of the soliton follows that of the phase modulation over a whole range of frequencies, as shown on the $(y,z)$ projection of the data (also on the inset of \ffig{fig:singleguy}).
+This range of frequencies over which this locking takes place obviously changes with the amplitude of the forcing, as appears on the horizontal $(x,y)$ plane on \ffig{fig:3D}.
+The triangular shape of this projection reflects the Arnold's tongue due to locking a periodically propagating dissipative soliton to an external modulation.

-By noting that LS are periodic solutions whose period is close to the delay time, these experimental results can be explained by a partial differential equation derived in \cite{garbin2015topological} for the evolution of the laser phase relative to that of the optical injection.
-Assuming that $\alpha$ is the Henry linewidth enhancement factor of the laser and the delayed feedback has a phase $\Omega$, we define $\psi=\Omega+\arctan\alpha$ to find that the equation governing the evolution of $\theta=\phi_{laser}-\phi_{inj}+\arctan \alpha$ reads
+In spite of its insight about the physical origin of the interactions between the dissipative solitons \cite{garbin2017interactions}, the model \ref{eq:phys} is difficult to handle analytically.
+Thus, we base our following analysis on the simplified model derived in \cite{garbin2015topological} for the phase of the emitted field with respect to that of the driving beam.
+Assuming that $\alpha$ is the Henry linewidth enhancement factor of the laser and the delayed feedback has a phase $\phi$, we define $\psi=\phi+\arctan\alpha$ to find that the equation governing the evolution of $\theta=\phi_{laser}-\phi_{inj}+\arctan \alpha$ reads

 where we introduced the effective detuning $\bar{\Delta}$ and the pseudo-space variable ($x$) representing the local position of the light bits within a period.
 The slow temporal variable ($\xi$) contains the residual evolution induced e.g. by interactions between LSs, noise and the action of the modulated injected field, see \cite{garbin2015topological} for details.
 We assume the latter to be of the following form $\varphi\left(x\right)=m\sin\left(\omega x\right)$.